docksal/docksal/docs/content/stack/_index.md

 ---
-title: "Project stacks"
+title: "Project stack"
 chapter: true
 weight: 4
 pre: "<b>4. </b>"
 ---

-# Project stacks
+# Project stack

-Learn and understand how to configure and extend your project's stack.
+Learn and understand how to configure and extend your project's stack

 {{% children %}}